NichoFerg/Project-1/README.md

 - Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
 - Filebeat collects the logs for each virtual machine, you should be able to see information like how many visitors you've had and where they are located.
-Along with seeing if any users experienced any errors like 404 or 503 and when they happend.
+Along with seeing if any users experienced any errors like 404 or 503 and when they happened.
 - Metricbeat provides metric logs for each virtual machine, you will be able to see information like CPU Usage and Memory Usage.

 ### Using the Playbook